 Bridgewater State University is committed to making its facilities, services, and programs accessible to all students in compliance with applicable law.
-Students with disabilities who desire reasonable accommodations should contact the Student Accessibility Services (formerly known as the Disability Resources Office or DRO) to discuss the availability of reasonable accommodations or to obtain documentation guidelines.
+Students with disabilities who desire reasonable accommodations should contact the Student Accessibility Services to initiate a request for services.

-Student Accessibility Services offers support and assistance to students with learning, physical or other disabilities.
+Student Accessibility Services offers support and assistance to students with documented learning, medical, physical, mental health, short term, and other disabilities.

 - Student Accessibility Services

 - Academic Achievement Center (located on the ground floor of the Maxwell Library)